deco-sites/starting/docs/developing-guide/htmx/en.md

 ## Step 3: Making the HTMX version of the Counter

-In the HTMX version, we will no longer use the `useState` hook neither the `onClick` event.
-When using HTMX, we need to have one route to each UI state of the site, so we will make a request to the server to update the counter state.
+In the HTMX version, we will no longer use the `useState` hook or the `onClick` event.
+When using HTMX, we need to have one route for each UI state of the site, so we will make a request to the server to update the counter state.